rrwick/Bacsort/README.md

 Edwardsiella_08	GCF_000474215.1.fna.gz*
 ```

 ### Step 3: distance matrix

 As input for the neighbour joining tree algorithm, we need a matrix of all pairwise distances between clusters.
-There a few alternative ways to produce such a matrix: using Mash, FastANI or rMLST.
+There a few alternative ways to produce such a matrix: using [Mash](http://mash.readthedocs.io/), [FastANI](https://github.com/ParBLiSS/FastANI) or a combination of the two.

 #### Option 1: Mash